nshcherbakova/ImageEditor/README.md

 6. UI animations
 7. uploading images to the cloud
 8. integration with social networks to uploading and downloading photos from/to there
-9. add image editing tools and more complicated filters like Vintage Photo
+9. add image editing tools and more complicated filters